NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - What must be paid for?
 - What must not?

-*Because verdict is Guilty — or Informed.*
+*Because verdict is Guilty—or Informed.
+Sometimes one.
+Sometimes both.
+Sometimes neither.*

 **LION — DECIDEs**